OswaldoMoper/NixosConfig/docs/scripts/deploy-migration.md

 # deploy-migration — Remote PostgreSQL Migration Helper

 This script performs safe PostgreSQL migrations during **remote deploys** using `deploy-rs`.
-It ensures that database upgrades never break a production deployment by automatically backing up, restoring and validating PostgreSQL data on the remote server.
+It backs up the remote cluster before deploying, and restores into the new one only when the deploy moved PostgreSQL to a new major version.
 All operations are logged to:

 ```bash
 $HOME/deploy_migration.log